freeshow/hdfsoverhttp/README.md

 #### Do not to build, Download an exist war file

-</blob/master/release/> "See release file list page"
+[link]: https://github.com/zhuweimin1975/hdfsoverhttp/tree/master/release "See release file list page"